 Four hours of theory and four clinical laboratory hours.

-Prerequisites: Refer to the BSN-Entry Level or BSN Accelerated prerequisite and corequisite tables provided in the Bachelor of Science in Nursing (BSN) degree program section.
 A continuation of Adult Medical Surgical Nursing I, this course will expand the development of the role of the professional nurse as a heath teacher and advocate along with expanding critical thinking and decision-making skills.